YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 Interrupts are only XECUTEd at safe points, such as the beginning of a line, when waiting for a command with a timeout, or when starting a FOR iteration.
 When an interrupt occurs, if the vector is not valid M code (an empty string vector is not valid M code), YottaDB invokes the current $ETRAP or $ZTRAP.
 YottaDB rejects an attempted KILL of $ZTIMeout with the `VAREXPECTED <../MessageRecovery/errors.html#varexpected>`_ error and an attempted NEW of $ZTIMeout with the `SVNONEW <../MessageRecovery/errors.html#svnonew>`_ error.

 When accessed, the timeout in $ZTIMEOUT is the remaining time of any pending interrupt, and zero otherwise.
+Since $ZTIMEOUT is a string intrinsic variable, ``+$ZPIECE($ZTIMEOUT,":",1)`` returns the remaining timeout as a canonic number.

 Example: